henry2004y/Vlasiator.jl/docs/src/manual.md

 Currently PyPlot provides the most complete and fine-tuned plotting capabilities.
 Plotting with PyPlot by accepting `MetaVLSV` as the first argument is supported via [`VlasiatorPyPlot`](https://github.com/henry2004y/Vlasiator.jl/VlasiatorPyPlot).
 Plots is a collection of plotting libraries with a uniform frontend, but it lacks fine-tuned supports and consistent APIs between different backends.
 Makie, a native Julia plotting library, is also supported via [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl).
-Without generating an system image from [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), it would take ~40s for the first plot on Julia 1.8.
+Without generating an system image from [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), it would take ~20s for the first plot on Julia 1.9.
 However, Makie has made nice progress in layouts, widgets, docs, and all the tiny things, which makes it a strong candidate for the de facto plotting library in the future.

 More [examples](@ref examples) of customized plots can be found in the repository.

 ### PyPlot Backend

 To trigger Matplotlib plotting that supports `MetaVLSV`, `using VlasiatorPyPlot`.
-All the functions with identical names as in Matplotlib accept all possible keyword arguments supported by their Matplotlib counterparts, e.g. font width, font size, colormap, etc. Users are encouraged to read the [Matplotlib](https://matplotlib.org/) documentation for details.
+All the functions with identical names as in Matplotlib accept all possible keyword arguments supported by Matplotlib, e.g. font width, font size, colormap, etc. For detailed adjustment of plots, please refer to the [Matplotlib](https://matplotlib.org/) documentation for details.

 !!! warning
     The method call to certain axes is not dispatched, e.g. `ax.plot`; as an alternative, one needs to pass `ax` as the third argument to the functions, e.g. `plot(meta, "rho", ax)`.
 See [Matplotlib's two interfaces](https://aaltoscicomp.github.io/python-for-scicomp/data-visualization/#matplotlib-has-two-different-interfaces) for the history of the interfaces.